Deal Summary: $100, $250, or $400 bonus on High Yield Savings (1.05% APY)

 $100,000 - $299,999

 As stated on the High Yield Savings' promotion page, the calculation of the average monthly balance for each statement cycle is determined as follows:

 At the end of each day, the High Yield Savings account balance is recorded.
 When the statement cycle ends these end-of-day balances are added together and then divided by the number of days in the statement cycle to determine the average monthly balance.

 If you qualify for the bonus, it will be deposited to the account within 45 days of the end of the third monthly statement cycle.

 Please refer to CIT Bank’s promotion page for the full details and to open the account.

 High Yield Savings Account Overview

 CIT Bank’s High Yield Savings account currently has a 1.05% APY (as of January 11, 2017) for all balances, with a minimum opening balance requirement of $100.
 From the time CIT Bank first launched this savings account in April 2012, the APY has ranged from 0.80% to 1.05%.
 Prior to the January rate increase, the last rate change occurred in May 2016 when the APY increased from 0.90% to 0.95%.

-There are no maintenance fees associated with the High Yield Savings account has no maintenance fees.
-It’s available as an IRA or a Custodial account.
-CIT Bank offers an ACH electronic funds transfer system that allows you to transfer money for free to and from accounts at other institutions.
+There are no maintenance fees associated with the High Yield Savings account, and it's available as an IRA or a Custodial account.
+CIT Bank’s ACH electronic funds transfer system allows money to be moved to and from accounts at external institutions fee-free.
 Once the account is opened, you can set up multiple links to external accounts.
-According to a CIT Bank CSR, there are no limits to the number of links and there’s no limit to the dollar amount for ACH transfers.
-The number of ACH withdrawals are limited to six per statement cycle as required by federal regulation.
+According to a CIT Bank CSR, there are no limits to the number of links, and there’s no limit on the dollar amount for ACH transfers.
+The number of ACH withdrawals are limited to six per statement cycle, as required by federal regulation.